Canada beats Czech Republic 5-1 in world junior hockey

 Maxime Comtois, Brett Leason, Alexis Lafreniere and MacKenzie Entwistle also scored for defending champion Canada.
 Ondrej Machala scored for the Czech Republic.

-Canada will complete round-robin play Monday against Russia, with the Group A title likely at stake.
+Canada will complete round-robin play Monday against Russia, with the group title likely at stake.

-In the late game in Victoria, the United States and Sweden played for the Group B lead.
-The Americans played without star forward Jack Hughes for the second straight game.
-He’s has an undisclosed injury.

-In the early Group A game at Rogers Arena, Chicago Blackhawks prospect Philipp Kurashev had a hat trick and Switzerland beat Denmark 4-0 to wrap up a spot in the quarterfinals.
+In the early Group A game in Vancouver, Blackhawks prospect Philipp Kurashev had a hat trick and Switzerland beat Denmark 4-0 to wrap up a spot in the quarterfinals.

 Simon Le Coultre also scored and Luca Hollenstein made 21 saves for Switzerland.
 Denmark has been outscored 22-0 in three games.